 The web application ContraDRG provides full automatical prediction and assignment tool for atomic partial charges for small molecules.
 Predictions are based on random forests models from either ATB 3.0 ,, or PRODRG 2.5 , derived data.
 ContraDRG is written in R. PHP is usingn a R-session socket to communicate with R.

-The machine learning models based on thousand processed molecule from ATB and PRODRG.
-Since the machine learning models trained on molecules with mostly less than 40 atoms, the predictions are most accurate up to this size.
-Generally, ContraDRG accepts any atom sizes but the can drop quickly.
+The machine learning models are based on thousand of processed molecules from ATB and PRODRG.
+Since the machine learning models are trained on molecules with mostly less than 40 atoms, the predictions are most accurate up to this size.
+Generally, ContraDRG accepts any atom sizes, but the can drop quickly.

-For predicting partial charges change to the "Prediction" tab, upload a molecule file or insert a SMILE string, select the desired model (ATB or PRODRG derived) and press submit.
-After 60 to 80 seconds the result will be printed with an additional rough drawing of the molecule.
+For predicting partial charges, change to the "Prediction" tab, upload a molecule file or insert a SMILE string, select the desired model (ATB or PRODRG derived) and press submit.
+After 60 to 80 seconds, the result will be printed with an additional rough molecule drawing.
 The new molecule can be subsequently opened and downloaded.
 The incoming molecule will be automatically deleted after the prediction.
 The molecule graph will be overwritten after any prediction run.
 We are collecting only IP addresses to avoid spamming or DDoS attacks.

 If you are using ContraDRG please cite: Martin R., Heider D. (2019).
 ContraDRG: Automatic Partial Charge Prediction by Machine Learning.
 Frontiers in Genetics.
 Vol. 10.
 Page 990.

 For any questions or comments please contact us: email@example.com.

 This basic graph illustrates the ContraDRG site structures as well the URLs in general.

 Multiple SMILE molecules